pUrGe12/TerminAI_V2/README.md

 # Things we have to add

-- [ ] Add command sanitisation and let the user know if the command is harmful to the system!
-Let's create a sanitizer for this?
 - [ ] We'll have to handle `git` and `cd` seperately from others.
 - [ ] Introduce verbose outputs for installing things.
-- [x] Tell the models they need to change their commands depending on operating system
+- [ ] Test the changing of commands in different operating systems...
+For windows bypass execution policy first

 # Things we can add